Woodworking Projects for Two as Relationship Therapy

 Have a few conversations with your partner beforehand to ensure that you are on the same page.
 A relationship should have 2 project managers.
 Communicate, compromise, and set yourself up for the chance to have fun.
 Remember, this is supposed to be therapeutic.
 Neither of you is expected to be a woodworking master.
 Do the necessary homework so that you can just enjoy the process.

-(If you want to dig deeper about the topic, we also have a dedicated page about woodworking for couples here
+(If you want to dig deeper about the topic, I also have a dedicated page about woodworking for couples here

 8 Great Woodworking Projects